-If you're after a PS5 or Xbox Series X this year, there's a few things you'll want to factor in when it comes to deciding which console you should go for.
+If you're after a PS5 or Xbox Series X this year, there are a few things you'll want to factor in when it comes to deciding which console you should go for.

-A lot has changed since the two consoles hit the market, so here's our two cents on how we think they stack up against each other right now.
+A lot has changed since the two consoles hit the market, including firmware upgrades, new games, and even new third party controllers, so here are our two cents on how we think they stack up against each other right now.

 Let's dive in.

 PS5 vs Xbox Series X: Which Should You Buy?

 So there's a lot to consider here, but we think these areas are the most important to consider when making your choice.

 When it comes to specs, both consoles have impressive resumes, so if you're digging deep into the details, take a look at the table below for a full breakdown.